IN.SIGHT

 Spatial Experience

+This is a seated experience.
+The work is oriented toward peripheral vision — visitors are invited to notice both the source of light and what gathers at the edge of sight.
 Less a spectacle to be consumed than a condition to inhabit.
 The room becomes a camera body.
 The audience becomes a sensor array.
 The work unfolds slowly enough that viewers begin to notice what their own eyes are doing.
 Aperture / Afterimage leaves the audience slightly out of sync with ordinary time.